fluxaine-studios/fluxaine-studios.github.io/blog/2026-01-25-brakes-on-proveb-daily.md

 - The full source code
 - The complete app architecture
-- A **preview APK baked into the root of the repo**, installable directly
+- A **preview APK baked into the releases of the repo**, installable directly
 - No Play Store listing, no tracking, no funnel

 If you want to see the app, use it, inspect it, or learn from it—you can.
 No gatekeeping, no waitlists, no accounts.